AI company Anthropic sues Trump administration seeking to undo 'supply chain risk' designation

 Consumer downloads of Claude surged, lifting its popularity for the first time over better-known ChatGPT and Gemini.

-The controversy also continues to have repercussions in the competition to retain AI industry talent, leading to the resignation of OpenAI's head of robotics, Caitlin Kalinowski.
+The controversy also continues to have repercussions in the competition to retain AI industry talent, such as the resignation of OpenAI's head of robotics, Caitlin Kalinowski.

 “This wasn't an easy call, " Kalinowski wrote on social media over the weekend.
 "AI has an important role in national security.
 But surveillance of Americans without judicial oversight and lethal autonomy without human authorization are lines that deserved more deliberation than they got.”